geoglorus/HistContext/cb.md

 # My cookbook for gramplet production
-##1.
-Prerequsites
+## 1. Prerequsites
 Working on a linux mint version 21.3

 Installed repo version of:

-a.
-Visual Studio Code - for python coding
+1. Visual Studio Code - for python coding

-b. gvim -for text files
+2. gvim -for text files

-c. pylint - for checking my python code
+3. pylint - for checking my python code

-d. black - for refactoring my code to the coding guidelines
+4. black - for refactoring my code to the coding guidelines

-e. xgettext - for creating .pot template file for internationalisation
+5. xgettext - for creating .pot template file for internationalisation

-f msmerge for updating the language file, when the template changed
+6. msmerge for updating the language file, when the template changed

-g. remarkable - for creating Mark Down files
+7. remarkable - for creating Mark Down files

-h. git - for version tracking
+8. git - for version tracking

-##2.
-Startup
+## 2. Startup
 During my genealogical research, I missed seeing what was going on in the society when my ancestors lived.

 Other applications have a build in timeline, and I thought gramps needed this.